learn-co-curriculum/dsc-quiz-central-limit-confidence-intervals/README.md

 [X] Confidence level

+?: Question 4

-?: How do you obtain the critical value for the test statistic in the case you want to determine the 95% confidence interval for the mean and you don't know the population standard deviation?
+How do you obtain the critical value for the test statistic in the case you want to determine the 95% confidence interval for the mean and you don't know the population standard deviation?
 Assume your sample size is equal to n = 25.

 ( ) `stats.t.ppf(q=0.95, df=24)`